Asawira: History

 They thereafter participated in the conquest of Pars, Kerman, and Khorasan.
 After the fall of the Rashidun Caliphate in 661, they continued serving under their successors, the Umayyad Caliphate.
 One year later, the Umayyad caliph Muawiyah I (661–680) resettled some of the Asawira in Antioch.
 According to Ibn al-Faqih, the Umayyad governor Ziyad ibn Abi Sufyan had a mosque constructed in Basra for them in the late 660s.

-During the Second Fitna, the Asawira helped the Tamim tribe in the killing of the governor of Basra, Mas'ud ibn Amr (d.
+During the Second Fitna, the Asawira under Mah-Afridhun helped the Tamim tribe in the rebellion that killed the governor of Basra, Mas'ud ibn Amr (d.
 684).
 The Asawira later joined the rebellion of Abd al-Rahman ibn Muhammad ibn al-Ash'ath, which lasted from 700 to 703.
 However, this made the Arab statesman al-Hajjaj ibn Yusuf disband the Asawira, by destroying their homes, reducing their salary, and resettling them to other cities.
 Some of their descendants are later mentioned in some sources, such as Musa ibn Sayyar al-Uswari, who was the student of Hasan of Basra, a prominent Muslim scholar, who was also of Iranian origin.